cisco/mindmeld/docs/source/userguide/domain_classifier.rst

            weather              0             32              1

-Let's decipher the statistical output of the :meth:`evaluate` method.
+Let's decipher the statistics output by the :meth:`evaluate` method.

 **Overall Statistics**
   |